 The district has a contract for Fire Protection Services with the local volunteer fire company.
 The contract has a provision for the company to provide an annual accounting of all public monies received and expended by it to the Board.
-As of the date of this audit no such report is on file at the Board office.
-Arrangements should be made with the appropriate officials to have this report received, reviewed, and placed on file with the Board.
+As of the date of this audit the report is on file at the Board office for the year ended December 31, 2010.